svenstaro/bvh/README.md

 test bvh::bvh::bench::bench_build_sponza_bvh                             ... bench:  46,802,305 ns/iter (+/- 184,644)
 ```

-### Flatten a Bvh
+### Flatten a BVH

 ```C
 test flat_bvh::bench::bench_flatten_120k_triangles_bvh                   ... bench:   3,891,505 ns/iter (+/- 42,360)
 ```

-As you can see, building a Bvh takes a long time.
-Building a Bvh is only useful if the number of intersections performed on the
+As you can see, building a BVH takes a long time.
+Building a BVH is only useful if the number of intersections performed on the
 scene exceeds the build duration.
 This is the case in applications such as ray and path tracing, where the minimum
 number of intersections is `1280 * 720` for an HD image.

-### Intersection via Bvh traversal
+### Intersection via BVH traversal

 ```C
 test flat_bvh::bench::bench_intersect_1200_triangles_flat_bvh            ... bench:         168 ns/iter (+/- 2)